Robotics-BUT/BPC-PRP/src/2_labs/text/9_lab.md

 LiDAR sensors are commonly used in robotics to **measure precise distances to surrounding objects**.
 A LiDAR device emits rapid laser pulses and measures the time it takes for each pulse to bounce back from a surface.
 Using the known speed of light, it calculates the exact distance to each point.
 Most LiDARs used in mobile robots operate in 2D, scanning a horizontal plane around the robot to produce a range profile of the environment.
 This allows the robot to detect walls, obstacles, and open spaces with high accuracy and resolution.

 **When implementing the tasks, please refer to the official documentation of the sensor.
-You can find the RPLiDAR A1 datasheet here:** [URL](https://www.generationrobots.com/media/rplidar-a1m8-360-degree-laser-scanner-development-kit-datasheet-1.pdf?srsltid=AfmBOooj2AiNYBC8o8kbJgSheC_A-9984T-XY20x4SDBgRdxRKcWEVNh)
+You can find the RPLIDAR A1 datasheet here:** [RPLIDAR A1 datasheet](https://www.generationrobots.com/media/rplidar-a1m8-360-degree-laser-scanner-development-kit-datasheet-1.pdf?srsltid=AfmBOooj2AiNYBC8o8kbJgSheC_A-9984T-XY20x4SDBgRdxRKcWEVNh)

 ----------------------------------------------------------------------------------------------
 **TASK 1 - A**
 1) **Explore the data** provided by the sensor - Inspect the raw data in the terminal (Refer to the datasheet if needed to understand parameters)
    > Understand the meaning of the main fields in the message: `angle_min`, `angle_max`, `angle_increment`, `ranges[]`, `range_max`, `range_min`.
-2) **Visualize the LiDAR data** in `RViz 2`
+2) **Visualize the LiDAR data** in RViz2
-    1) Launch `RViz 2` and add a `LaserScan` display (add->By Topic->LaserScan)
+    1) Launch RViz2 and add a LaserScan display (Add → By Topic → LaserScan)
     2) Set the correct topic name and `Fixed Frame` as `lidar`
     3) (Optional) Customize the display: point size, color, decay time, etc.
-    > Don’t forget to launch RViz in a sourced terminal, otherwise topics will not be visible.
+    > Don’t forget to launch RViz2 in a sourced terminal; otherwise topics will not be visible.
 3) **Create a new `ROS 2` node** for your LiDAR processing
     - Create `lidar_node.hpp` and `lidar_node.cpp` in `nodes` directories
     - In this node, **subscribe to the LiDAR topic and process incoming data**